 Each MiniRoos Kindy team will be provided with a set of shirts (generally 4 per set) and a size three football.
 Teams are to hold onto these for the season and to return them on presentation day.
 It is requested that shirts remain together each week, and parents take turn washing them all.

 Fields should be set up each week by the time you arrive, however if they are not please see one of the Committee members who will be able to show you where the equipment is.
 Field layout and numbering.

-At the conclusion of the game could you please collect the goals and cones, and drop them back to the big storage shed next to the Clubhouse.
+At the conclusion of the game could you please collect the goals and cones, and drop them back to the shipping container behind the Canteen.

 MiniRoos rules are kept to a minimum to try and provide a free flowing game for the players to enjoy.
 To ensure this approach succeeds, each team requires a coach for each game.
 Coaches require no football knowledge or experience, just enthusiasm.